Pathduck/spatialnavigation/README.md

 * __Ctrl+Enter/Ctrl+f__: Ctrl-click link (open new background tab)
 * __Ctrl+Shift+x__: Disable the hotkeys (for current tab)

-To set your own keys, visit the extension options page in your browser's extension manager page.
+To set your own keys click the icon and choose `Options`, or visit the extension details in the browser extension manager.

 ### Screenshot